PhD in Computer Science

 - Personal Statement Required.

-- Deadlines The application deadline is the same as the Graduate College deadline; the deadline for applicants who want to be considered for funding can be found on the Graduate College website at http://grad.uic.edu/deadlines.
-Department financial aid decisions (TA/TFW) are made about the middle of March.
+- Deadlines The application deadline is the same as the Graduate College deadline; the deadline for applicants who want to be considered for funding can be found on the Graduate College website.
+Department financial aid decisions (Fellowship/TA/RA) are made starting in early February.

 - Exceptional applicants who have completed a Bachelor of Science degree in Computer Science, or a related field, and wish to pursue a PhD will be considered for Direct PhD Admission.
 Such students will pursue the PhD degree without the requirement of first completing a master's degree.
 All students seeking this option must submit three letters of recommendation, a resume, and statement of purpose.
 Direct PhD Admission is competitive.
 For fullest consideration, any student seeking this admission should adhere to the early deadlines listed on the Graduate College website.
 See the section below for details on the course and research graduation requirements.